Here's a quick roundup of stories you may have missed today.

 Mark Rylance to Star Opposite Johnny Depp in Through the Looking Glass

 Mark Rylance, recently seen on Broadway starring in the all-male productions of Twelfth Night and Richard III, is in negotiations to star with Johnny Depp in Disney’s Through the Looking Glass.
-According to Variety, the two-time Tony winner would play the Mad Hatter’s father in the sequel to 2010’s Alice in Wonderland.
+According to Variety, the three-time Tony winner would play the Mad Hatter’s father in the sequel to 2010’s Alice in Wonderland.

 Oh What a Night!
 Jersey Boys Breaks Another Record